zuhairmhtb/Data-Science/README.md

 I have covered the following topics in this repository:

+### 1. Basics

 1. Probablity - Added

 2. Statistics - Added

-3. Regression - In Progress
+3. Regression - Added, Logistic Regression in progress

 4. Clustering